-As your local Pool Safety Inspector, we thought it a good time to share our Pool Safety Checklist for the Easter holiday season.
+As your local Pool Safety Inspector, we thought it a good time to share our Pool Safety Checklist for the Qld summer swimming season.

 Pool Safety is paramount in reducing drownings.